 NewsBit is an AI generated news platform with a mission to provide a balanced source of record on every news event.
-Each news story would display articles with neutral, positive, and negative sentiments, with all supporting sources clearly cited for each side of the story.
+Striving to be the most unbiased news source on the web, each news story displays articles with neutral, positive, and negative sentiments, with all supporting sources clearly cited for each side of the story

 Design a responsive web platform from scratch that intuitively presents neutral and opposing sides of news stories, as well as establish a visual brand and style guide

 Product designer, highly involved in all phases of design - user research, wireframing, branding workshop, visual style guide, high-fidelity mockups, prototyping, usability testing

 The NewsBit team had the data, technology, and vision for an AI generated news platform, but did not have a clear idea of how the interface would look.
 To get a deeper understanding of their vision, we first conducted Cooper’s Branding Workshop to distill their design principles and make sure that all team members were aligned on the vision for the product.
 We then used these design principles to guide our explorations of color palettes, logos, and typography.

 After conducting competitive research to get an idea of the different layouts and interactions of existing news platforms, we sketched out ideas in a Lean UX Design Studio.
 Using the best ideas from design studio, we then created wireframes of the desktop and mobile interfaces.
 After testing the lo-fi wireframes in clickable prototypes, we dove into high-fidelity mockups to incorporate the visual branding we had developed.

 We then created job stories using the Jobs to be Done framework to map out the situations and motivations that users would have when using the product.